 For much more about Jim's children's workshops and music, visit the official Rainbow Planet website.

 "Rolling Sea," Jim's finest album... so far.

 A long and winding road from Cassandra to the Jim Valley Project.

 There is a saying in India..."the universe respects me when I work, but it loves me when I sing."
 Jim says, "It's true! and futhermore...keep a song in your heart, laughter near your toes, don't forget to write, ask lots of questions and plant some flowers."

-Besides creating music for and with young people, Jim enjoys working in his flower garden, going for walks, sailing, gathering his friends together for Hobbit-like parties of singing, laughter and dance, reading good books and spending time with his family, which include seven grandchildren.
-Jim lives in Gig Harbor, Washington with his partner, Wendy Givan, whome he met in junior high school.
-They live in a "cottage castle" on Puget Sound where today...the sun is shining and the flowers are smiling!!!
+Besides creating music for young and old, Jim enjoys working in his flower garden, going for walks, sailing, gathering his friends together for Hobbit-like parties of singing, laughter and dance, reading good books and spending time with his family, which includes seven grandchildren.
+Jim lives in Gig Harbor, Washington with his partner, Wendy Givan, whom he met in junior high school.
+They live in a quaint "cottage castle" on Puget Sound where today...the sun is shining and the flowers are smiling!!!